We Are All Treaty People

 Guelph Museums’ Commitment

-Guelph Museums is accountable to the Truth and Reconciliation Commission’s Calls to Action.
-We are adjusting the way history has been portrayed at the Museums to incorporate accurate Indigenous perspectives and ideologies which have traditionally been sidelined in favour of colonial narratives.
+Guelph Museums is accountable to the Truth and Reconciliation Commission’s Calls to Action and the National Inquiry into Murdered and Missing Indigenous Women and Girls Calls to Justice.
+We are adjusting the way history has been portrayed at the Museums to incorporate authentic Indigenous voices, stories, and knowledge, which have traditionally been sidelined in favour of colonial narratives.
 Guelph Museums considers truth and reconciliation fundamental in upholding its mandate to be a community museum that makes a difference, improving the lives of residents and visitors to the City of Guelph.

 Treaty 3 Territory

-Treaty 3: Between the Lakes Purchase is an agreement between the Haudenosaunee, Mississaugas of the Credit, and the Settlers, and covers the municipalities now known as Guelph, Brantford, St. Catharines, Hamilton, Waterloo and Cambridge.
+Treaty 3: Between the Lakes Purchase is an agreement between the Mississaugas of the Credit First Nation and the Crown, and covers the municipalities now known as Guelph, Brantford, St. Catharines, Hamilton, Waterloo and Cambridge.
 The alliances state the land between Lake Huron and Lake Erie, 550,000 acres, was granted to the Six Nations in 1792 along with six miles on each side of the Grand River (Haldimand Proclamation, 1784).
-The Crown aquired 3,000,000 acres of land from the Mississaugas of the Credit, distributing 550,000 acres to Six Nations and 2,450,000 acres to the British Loyalists.
+The Crown acquired 3,000,000 acres of land from the Mississaugas of the Credit, distributing 550,000 acres to Six Nations and 2,450,000 acres to the British Loyalists.